The Rev. Canon Dr. Jessica H. Jones

 Mr. Peter Lebhar serves as the Team Leader for InterVarsity Tallahassee, overseeing the ministry at Florida State University, Florida Agriculture and Mechanical University, and Tallahassee Community College.
+Peter is a diligent servant-leader in the Anglican church.
 He works to equip churches to reach college campuses through strengthening partnerships with national para-church ministries such as Cru, CCO (formerly the Coalition for Christian Outreach), and InterVarsity, and through connecting Anglicans who are seeking to reach their local college campus.
 Peter longs for Church unity, both denominationally and culturally.
 He also has a deep love for the ACNA and the global Anglican communion.

 The Rev. Taylor Ishii